gotar/ebay_party/README.md

 ## Usage

-Define your ENV variables for the ebay api (you can get these from ebay developer site), e.g. in bash shell:
+Define your ENV variables for the ebay api (you can get these from ebay developer site), e.g. in bash shell add these to your bashrc:
     export ebay_party_dev_id=""
     export ebay_party_app_id=""
     export ebay_party_cert_id=""